-Jesus died not as a criminal, or victim, or a political pawn - but as a "ransom."
+Jesus died not as a criminal, or a victim, or a political pawn - but as a "ransom."
 His sinless blood was the price required for our sinful life.
 The Man Christ Jesus is the ransom God paid for all the sins, of all mankind.

-One of the five points of Calvinism is the doctrine of "limited atonement" - that Jesus died for a select few.
+One of the five points of the theological system known as Calvinism is "limited atonement" - that Jesus died for a select few.
+But Paul denies that theory.

-But Paul tells us He "gave Himself a ransom for all!"
+He tells us Jesus "gave Himself a ransom for all!"

-Sadly, in the end not everyone will be saved - but if they're not - they won't be able to blame God!
+Sadly, in the end, not everyone will be saved - but if they're not - they won't be able to blame God!
 Verse 4 tells us God "desires all men to be saved."
 The blood of Jesus Christ was shed for all men in all times.

 And now Paul points to Jesus.
 Paul had been a Pharisee in love with the rules of Judaism, but he gave up religion when he realized Jesus "gave Himself a ransom to be testified in due time, for which I was appointed a preacher and an apostle - I am speaking the truth in Christ and not lying..."
-It's amazing, Paul now preaches the faith he once persecuted.
+It's amazing, that Paul was now preaching the faith he once persecuted.

 And he adds to his resume "a teacher of the Gentiles in faith and truth."
-As a Jewish rabbi Paul hated Gentiles, but Jesus had won his heart with love, and now direct Paul's focus to the people he once hated.
+As a Jewish rabbi, Paul hated Gentiles, but Jesus had won his heart with love, and now directed Paul's focus to the people he once hated.
 Paul has been talking about "all men," but "all men" come in two varieties - male and female.
-And now in the last half of chapter 2 Paul is going to instruct both men and women regarding the specific roles each should play in church life.
+And now in the last half of Chapter 2, Paul is going to instruct both men and women regarding the specific roles each should play in church life.
 Our gender matters to God.

 He begins in verse 8, "I desire therefore that the men pray everywhere..."
 I'm sure Paul wants women to pray, but here he makes special mention of the men.

-Men are called to lead - and good leaders will pray.
+Men are called to lead, and good leaders pray.